Community-Sensor-Lab/Air-Quality-Sensor/README.md

  The Air Quaity Sensor (AQS) is a **low-cost**, **low-power** DIY device with sensors for **CO2**, **temp-pressure-relativehumidity**, and **PM2.5** (dust or smoke).
 It has an on-board logger and WiFi connectivity to Google Sheets for (almost) real time data reporting.
 <br>

-Version 4 code can pull information from Google Spreadsheets and display it on the Arduino serial monitor using HTTP request command GET.
-Functions in code were also modified to be read easier.
+Version 4 code allows wireless connection to the internet.
+Connection to WiFi is optional with the click of a button.

 <img src="images/air-qaulity-sensor-V2.jpeg" width="200" height = "300"> <img src="images/WIFI LOGGER CSL-AQS-V2.0.png" width="600" height = "300">
 <br>